HavenDV/Mvvm.Navigation/README.md

     <ContentControl mvvm:Properties.Navigator="{Binding Navigator}"/>
 </Grid>
 ```
+Tip: you can use `CommandParameter="{mvvm:Type Type=viewModels:BlueViewModel}"` for WinUI/UWP/Uno platforms.

 ## Base
 The library was written as a replacement for ReactiveUI in a real project,